simplesurance/baur/README.md

 ## Configuration
 1. Setup your PostgreSQL baur database
-1. Create a `baur.toml` file in the root of your repository by running `baur init` in the repository root.
+1. Create a `baur.toml` file in the root of your repository by running `baur repo init` in the repository root.

 2. Adapt the configuration files to your needs:
    - Add paths containing your applications to the `application_dirs` parameter.